 We may have a significant amount of debt and substantial debt service requirements in our borrowings, including our credit facilities with various financial institutions worldwide.
 On February 1, 2012, we obtained a three-year term loan in the amount of \$40 million with Bank of America, N.A.
-As of December 31, 2011, we had an aggregate outstanding debt of \$8 million and \$3 million used for import and export guarantees under our credit facilities with various financial institutions worldwide.
-In addition, an aggregate amount of \$56 million is available for future borrowings under our credit facilities in the U.S., Asia and Europe, and we are permitted under the terms of our debt agreements under various credit facilities to incur substantial additional debt.
+As of December 31, 2012, we had an aggregate outstanding debt of \$8 million on our lines of credit, which an additional \$1 million was used for import and export guarantees under our credit facilities with various financial institutions worldwide.
+In addition, as of December 31, 2012 an aggregate amount of \$102 million was available for future borrowings under our credit facilities in the U.S., Asia and Europe, and we are permitted under the terms of our debt agreements under various credit facilities to incur substantial additional debt.
+On January 8, 2013, we entered into a five year \$300 million revolving senior credit facility, under which we could significantly increase the amount of our outstanding debt depending on how much we draw down in the future.